mireyalyons/PortfolioProjects/README.md

 Various projects demonstrating my ability to use Python and SQL, create meaningful visualizations, and clean data.

-visualizations for completed projects can be found here: https://public.tableau.com/app/profile/mireya.lyons
+visualizations and dashboards for completed projects can be found here: https://public.tableau.com/app/profile/mireya.lyons